IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       This unexpected result occurred because you need to tell ICF what `content-type` you expect the function to return since the function did not explicitly set one.
       {% endhint %}

-      Next. let's use a content extension to get the result we expected.
+### Add the JSON content extension

 4. Invoke the web action URL with a JSON extension using the `curl` command.

-     To do this you need to add `.json` after the action name, at the end of the URL, to tell ICF you want a JSON object returned.
+     To signal ICF to set the `content-type` to `application/json` on the response, you need to add `.json` after the action name, at the end of the URL.
 Try invoking it now:

       ```bash
       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/hello.json"